Easter egg carton label

 I designed the label to match the printable Easter egg holders we designed a while ago, so that you could use them alongside this carton for a really nice matching set.
-Our downloadable template makes it easy – just print it out!
+Just download our Easter Egg Carton Label Printable to get started.

 Normally I would suggest printing something like this onto sticker paper, but that stuff tends to be somewhat thin, and the markings on an egg carton tend to be bold enough to show through, so this time I’m recommending you use white cardstock instead.
 As for the egg carton, the foam ones always come in pretty pastel colors like blue, green, or yellow, any of which ought to match this label perfectly.